gravitational/teleport/rfd/00xx-kubernetes-access-cluster-discovery.md

 The initial work proposed by this RFD is to remove the usage of `ServerV2` objects for representing Kubernetes Servers in Teleport API.
 Currently, [`ServerV2`][serverv2] has a field `KubernetesClusters` which holds the list of Kubernetes clusters proxied by the Kubernetes Server.

-To remove usage of `ServerV2` for servers other than the SSH server, we must introduce the `KubernetesServerV3`, which holds the information about the clusters proxied by it as well as the server status.
+To remove usage of `ServerV2` for servers other than the SSH server, we must introduce the `KubernetesServerV3`, which holds the information about the cluster proxied by it as well as the server status.
+Each Kubernetes is represented by a different `KubernetesServerV3`.

 ```protobuf
 // KubernetesServerV3 represents a Kubernetes server.
 message KubernetesServerV3 {
     option (gogoproto.goproto_stringer) = false;
     option (gogoproto.stringer) = false;
     // Kind is the Kubernetes server resource kind.
 Always "kube_server".
     string Kind = 1 [ (gogoproto.jsontag) = "kind" ];
     // SubKind is an optional resource subkind.